awsdocs/amazon-personalize-developer-guide/doc_source/API_DescribeDatasetExportJob.md

 # DescribeDatasetExportJob<a name="API_DescribeDatasetExportJob"></a>

-Describes the dataset export job created by [CreateDatasetExportJob](API_CreateDatasetExportJob.md), including the export job status\.
+Describes the dataset export job created by [ CreateDatasetExportJob ](API_CreateDatasetExportJob.md), including the export job status\.

 ## Request Syntax<a name="API_DescribeDatasetExportJob_RequestSyntax"></a>